 - However, other forms of close contact such as hugging may spread the disease so it is not exclusively transmitted by sex.
 Casual contact such as shaking hands usually will not result in transmission of the mites

-The problem with this approach and the reason that many people catch scabies is that a person who is infested for the first time may not have itching or symptoms for up to two months, yet they are able to transmit scabies during this period of no symptoms.
+- The problem with this approach and the reason that many people catch scabies is that a person who is infested for the first time may not have itching or symptoms for up to two months, yet they are able to transmit scabies during this period of no symptoms.

-Norwegian, or crusted, scabies is less common but is a particularly severe form of the condition that requires more stringent prevention methods, including thorough cleaning of all rooms used by the affected person.
+- Norwegian, or crusted, scabies is less common but is a particularly severe form of the condition that requires more stringent prevention methods, including thorough cleaning of all rooms used by the affected person.

 - It is possible to treat and to prevent scabies infections.
 However, sometimes even the best prevention methods may fail unless strict preventive methods are followed.

 - If a household member becomes infested with scabies, the goal of treatment (for example, with a mite-killer such as permethrin [Elimite] or lindane [Kwell]) is also to prevent infestation of household contacts.
 Therefore, treatment is usually recommended for all close contacts of the affected person.

 - The treatment should occur for the affected individual and his/her close contacts at the same time in order to prevent re-exposure.

 - Permethrin can be used on infants 2 months and older; lindane is not recommended for use in children.